What are claims and how to resolve them

 - Proof of fulfilment, like a digital receipt, if you sold intangible goods.

-Note: If you do not respond, the claim will automatically close in the buyer’s favor and they will be refunded.
+Note: If you do not respond, the claim will automatically close in the buyer’s favour and they will be refunded.
 If you do respond to the claim, PayPal will evaluate the information provided and determine the outcome.
 This usually takes about 30 days whereas more complex cases could take more than 30 days.

 How do I appeal a claim?